 Use the natural color of spinach to make your own green food dye.
 With this recipe from Food Hacks, it IS easy being green!
 They will take you through the easy steps from adding fresh spinach to a pan, simmering, blending and then coloring food with this natural dye ingredient.

 What is the Best Natural Food Coloring You Can Buy?

-I’m not going to lie, it’s expensive, especially the initial switch to healthier products.
-I consider food dye and sprinkles to be investment pieces in my baking arsenal, because when stored properly, they last forever!
+Sometimes I feel like it more expensive to switch to healthier products, but almost daily that is changing with more and more options available!
+I consider natural food dye, coloring and sprinkles to be investment pieces in my baking arsenal, because when stored properly, they last forever!

 Does Natural Food Coloring Stain Skin?

 Any vegetable that has a strong enough pigment to be used as dye, does have the potential to stain the skin (blueberries vs. a fresh mani, anybody?).